bjernie/Python3-Shell/README.md

 It works in both python2 and python3

 TODO:
-Create a password stealer
+Create a password stealer,
-Create file downloader
+Create file downloader,
 Maybe create server side

 # Shell for Windows

 Change the ip-address and port to yours